swersk/swersk/README.md

-### Hi there 👋 I'm Lauren.
+### Hi there 👋 I'm Lauren!

 ### 📖 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
----
+___
-I'm a k-12 educator, instructional designer, and full stack software engineer.
+I'm a New-York based full stack software engineer.

 I'm passionate about building products and experiences that help people grow through education, mindfulness, and music.

-As a bilingual citizen EU/US, I value diversity, equity, and inclusion.
-I build products that celebrate and reflect the beautiful diversity our world offers.
+As a bilingual citizen EU/US and former educator, I build products that celebrate and reflect the beautiful diversity our world offers.

 ### 🖥️ Languages & Technologies
 ---